 We all have an endocannabinoid system as an essential part of life.
 It helps us respond to illness and injury, restoring balance at a cellular level, and is always functioning in all of our organs and tissues to keep us healthy.
 This system is thus a natural target for therapeutic interventions, including herbs, drugs, and lifestyle modifications, in almost every disease known to man.
 The hard-to-believe efficacy of medical cannabis in the treatment of neurologic, inflammatory, gastrointestinal, psychiatric, infectious, and metabolic conditions is justified by the widespread presence and healing effects of the endocannabinoid system.

 The therapeutic effects of CBD are similar in many ways to those of its close relative, THC.
-Both relieve pain, spasticity, nausea, anxiety, and seizures, and both decrease inflammation.
+Both relieve pain, spasticity, nausea, anxiety and both decrease inflammation.
 We know that THC works like our bodies’ endocannabinoids; both turn on the cannabinoid receptors and lead to cellular activities that restore physiologic balance.

 One would assume that CBD works in a similar manner, but this is, in fact, a misconception.
 CBD does not directly stimulate the CB1 or CB2 receptors.
 Instead, when CBD comes into contact with these receptors, it actually turns down their activity level, causing a mild to moderate decrease in the effects of THC and endocannabinoid signaling at the CB1 receptor.